ekapolc/cattern/TUMKUD/Gcloud_GPU_tutorial_for_assignment.md

 ![alt text](https://github.com/ekapolc/cattern/raw/master/common/images/google-cloud-quotas-screen.png "google-cloud-quotas-screen.png")

 Click on the blue **Request Increase** button.
 This opens a new tab with many quota information.
-Select **Google Compute Engine API NVIDIA K80 GPUs**.
+Select **Google Compute Engine API NVIDIA K80 GPUs (asia-east1 region)**.
 Then, press on the **EDIT QUOTAS** button above.
 This will open a tab on the right side.
 Enter the necessary information as shown below

 ![alt text](https://github.com/ekapolc/cattern/raw/master/common/images/google-cloud-quotas-screen-step1.png "google-cloud-quotas-screen-step1.png")